embedded-sec/halucinator/Readme.md

 ```

-##  STM32F469I Uart Example
+###  STM32F469I Uart Example

-To give an idea how to use Halucinator and example is provided `test/STM32/example`.
+To give an idea how to use Halucinator an example is provided in `test/STM32/example`.

-### Setup
+#### Setup
+Note: This was done prior and the files are in the repo in `test/STM/example`.
-Setup was done prior, but this procedure would be followed for other binaries.
+This procedure should be followed for other binaries.
 In list below after the colon (:) denotes the file/cmd .

 1. Compile binary as above